Google Search: Privacy

 In 2012, the US Federal Trade Commission fined Google US$22.5 million for violating their agreement not to violate the privacy of users of Apple's Safari web browser.
 The FTC was also continuing to investigate if Google's favoring of their own services in their search results violated antitrust regulations.

 Since 2012, Google Inc. has globally introduced encrypted connections for most of its clients to bypass governative blockings of commercial and IT services.

 Google has been criticized for placing long-term cookies on users' machines to store preferences, a tactic which also enables them to track a user's search terms and retain the data for more than a year.
 Google searches have also triggered keyword warrants and geofence warrants in which information is shared with law enforcement, leading to a criminal case.
 Investigators can request Google to disclose everyone who searched a keyword or query or every phone in a particular place at a certain time.
 In 2023, the Colorado Supreme Court upheld the use of search history requests to identify suspects in a 2020 arson, later stating that it is not a "broad proclamation" and noted that the warrant did not have an individualized probable cause.

+To solve these concerns privacy-focused alternatives have cropped up as alternatives to Google Search, such as DuckDuckGo or StartPage, that refrain from collecting or storing personal data such as IP addresses, search histories, user profiles or cookies.